Jason2605/PyFilter/README.md

 To install pyFilter download the files from this repo via your preferred method, for example `git clone https://github.com/Jason2605/pyFilter.git`.

 **Optional:** `install.sh` will setup a service for pyFilter, and you can start/stop it by using `sudo systemctl start/stop pyFilter` and get the status of the pyFilter service using `sudo systemctl status pyFilter`.
+To run this make sure you give permission to the `install.sh` file `sudo chmod +x install.sh`.

 **Note: The default configuration file runs on sqlite, so installing py-redis and redis are optional.**